chiayucam/youtube_subscription_transfer/README.md

 # youtube_subscription_transfer
-youtube_subscription_transfer is a python program for subscription exporting and importing from a chosen youtube account.
-This program uses Youtube's Data API to extract subscription data from an authorized chosen account and saves into a local json file.
+youtube_subscription_transfer is a python script for subscription exporting and importing from a chosen youtube account.
+This program uses Youtube's Data API to extract subscription data from an authorized account and saves into a local json file.
 Vice versa, it can import subscription data from a local json file into an authorized account.
 ## Requirements
 ### Python packages
 * google-api-python-client==1.12.8